In today’s world, it’s difficult to find many certainties. But one constant is the continued threat posed by phishing scams.

 Many IT departments and providers respond to phishing attacks by simply freeing the email account from compromise through the Microsoft Office 365 instructions and calling it a closed case.
 This approach is good for remediation, but it fails to address concerns of what happened after the phishing attack was successfully carried out, including:

-By remediating email mailbox accounts without addressing these considerations, organizations may be left exposed to an ongoing or future cyberattack such as ransomware.
-Worst yet, there are potential legal liability implications if the compromised mailbox account contains sensitive data.
+By remediating email mailbox accounts without addressing these considerations, organizations may be left exposed to an ongoing or future cyberattack, such as ransomware.
+Worse yet, there are potential legal liability implications if the compromised mailbox account contains sensitive data.
 It is imperative for organizations to consider these factors when responding to a compromised email account to determine the proper response.
 Oftentimes, this is where the handling of the incident should shift from IT remediation to forensic incident response.